 Dietetic students at EIU are actively engaged with creative and scholarly activities within all areas of dietetic practice.
 The majority of dietetic course work involves various elements of integration learning, allowing students to “Connect, Reflect, and Grow” in their knowledge.
 Students can be actively engaged with University and community service work opportunities.

 Have you ever been curious about something that didn’t have a clear answer, or doubt something that you were told or read?
 If so, you can chart your own course of inquiry by engaging in research.
-FCS faculty provide opportunities and support for interested students to develop and conduct research.
+Nutrition and Dietetics faculty provide opportunities and support for interested students to develop and conduct research.
 Additionally, many students then go on to present their research at state, regional and national conferences.
 You could be one of them in the near future!

 Internships provide culminating experiences that often make a significant impact on your career decisions.
 Internships allow you to experience areas that you think would be a great fit with your interests and career goals.
 Take advantage of the experiences throughout your undergraduate years and then apply those experiences in your senior year.